JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 will usually (but not always) make and attempt to find volunteers.

 Interested citizens (pro or con) have until December 15th 2023 to either volunteer through the school district or the county elections department.
 Up to 3 people can be on each committee.
 Different counties have different rules for volunteers.
 Some counties require (D)istrict area residency.
 Some require (C)ounty residency.
-Some do not have residency requirements.
+Some have (N)o residency requirements.

 ### Sortable list of expected Bond tax measures
 [Link to the sortable table of expected bonds](expected_bonds){:target="_blank" rel="noopener"}